 It may be interesting to some who have not seen Dr. Dabney to be told that he was in personal appearance commanding.
-He was about six feet in height, in his youth slender but in middle age of excellent proportions.
+He was about six feet in height, in his youth slender, but in middle age of excellent proportions.
 He had a noble brow, well shaped and capacious, piercing black eyes set in deep sockets, a large well formed nose, thin lips, mouth and lower face expressive of great firmness; in his old days a patriarchal beard and abundant hair, both very white-an imperial looking man, a man apparently capable of great things.
 His movements were always quick, nervous, forceful, though not graceful.
 His manner and bearing were in no wise unworthy of his great character.

-e leaves behind him his beloved and most devoted wife and three sons, vix: Dr. Charles Dabney, President of the University of Tennessee; Mr. Samuel B. Dabney, of Victoria, Texas, Mr. Lewis M. Dabney, of Dallas Texas.
+He leaves behind him his beloved and most devoted wife and three sons, viz.: Charles William Dabney, President of the University of Tennessee; Samuel Brown Dabney, attorney of Victoria, Texas, and Lewis Merewether Dabney, attorney of Dallas, Texas.